Up to 60% off sofas & mattresses — limited‑time deals.

 • Cover removability: Not removable

-• Care instructions: Spot clean with damp cloth
+• Care: Spot clean with damp cloth

 • Assembly required: Yes